 Hermitage is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Hermitage with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.11% of adults in Hermitage have a bachelor's degree or advanced degree.
+The citizens of Hermitage are slightly less educated than the national average of 21.84% for the average city or town: 13.11% of adults in Hermitage have a bachelor's degree or advanced degree

 The people who call Hermitage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hermitage residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hermitage include German, Irish, English, Dutch, and French.